The video has been added successfully.

 Costumes : Raul Pajaro Gomez

-Other collaborators : Capacitaire Tristan Plot - Oiseleur Julien Durdilly oiseaux calopsittes, corneille, geais, étourneaux, perruches de pennant et pies - Régie plateau Lydie Harmegnies
+Other collaborations : Capacitaire Tristan Plot - Oiseleur Julien Durdilly oiseaux calopsittes, corneille, geais, étourneaux, perruches de pennant et pies - Régie plateau Lydie Harmegnies